jkriguer/CIS25/Homework/table printer/README.md

 ﻿# Table Printing iomanip demo
 This program contains a simple program used to demonstrate the iomanip formatting tools.
 It features a class designed to hold the requisite data types for the assignment's specification.
-> ⚠️ **Warning:** This repo contains VS22 project/solution files for my ease of development across devices.
-This may cause conflicts if opened in an incompatible IDE.
-Verify compatability before editing.